Oleksandr-MB/bics-bsp-s2-marchenko-oleksandr/README.md

 It will create a folder in the directory you are currently pointing to.

-Enshure that your version of python is 3.10 or above.
+Ensure that your version of python is 3.10 or above.

 You can download it from the official website.